Manchester riots: how the city fought back with love

 Newcomers to the city and gripped by the I Love MCR campaign, two friends, Tom Ash and Tony Lord, hopped in their pick-up truck with a couple of shovels and brooms and went to the city centre to help with the clean-up.

-The following day, many people were too scared to come into the city centre for fear that disturbances may still continue.
+The following day, many people were too scared to come into the city centre for fear that disturbances may continue.

 “There was a catastrophic drop in confidence and trading activity in the city centre,” said Cllr Karney.
 “A lot of shop owners thought the hooligans and rioters were going to come back for a second and a third night, so that week was very important to get Manchester back working and get confidence back in the city.”